 'Glee,' 'One Day at a Time' Writers Talk Authenticity and Representation With Amnesty International

-Brad Falchuk, Mike Royce, Nina Yang Bonjiovi and more likened including diverse narratives and characters to hiding broccoli in meatballs.
-“If it’s really entertaining, people don’t notice that you’re showing them something they don’t know.”
+Brad Falchuk, Mike Royce, Nina Yang Bonjiovi and others likened including diverse narratives and characters to hiding broccoli in meatballs.
+"If it's really entertaining, people don't notice that you're showing them something they don't know."

 The creative minds and voices behind titles like Fruitvale Station, Glee and One Day at a Time came together Thursday evening to talk inclusion and authenticity onscreen.

 Amnesty International, which partnered with UCLA's Impact@Anderson, put the stories of immigrants, refugees and other marginalized groups at the forefront of the evening.
-With around 100 people in attendance, the night started with a series of videos highlighting different immigrant and refugee experiences — one showcasing a young boy's plea to help his friends unable to cross into the United States, another showing people of different ages, color and background creating an intimate connection solely through eye contact.
+With around 100 people in attendance, the night started with a series of videos highlighting different immigrant and refugee experiences — one showcasing a young boy's plea to help his friends unable to cross into the United States, another showing people of different ages, colors and backgrounds creating an intimate connection solely through eye contact.

 The night's panel, moderated by Amnesty International USA's Ashley Houghton, featured writers and producers Brad Falchuk, Mike Royce, Nina Yang Bonjiovi, Randall Winston, Marginal Mediaworks CEO and founder Sanjay Sharma and Hotel Mumbai actress Nazanin Boniadi.

 "You have to approach [your characters] holistically," he said.
 "If you have a gay character, you have to have someone who's gay [involved in the production].
-If you have a trans character, you have to have someone who's trans...you need somebody there who knows what it feels like to be that person."
+If you have a trans character, you have to have someone who's trans ... you need somebody there who knows what it feels like to be that person."

-Falchuk also spoke to The Hollywood Reporter about Hollywood's increasing diversity and FX show's Peabody nomination.
-Though he said he feels that the work he's done has helped bring visibility to often invisible and marginalized groups, recognition in higher institutes, such as the Peabody Awards pushes for even more representation.
+Falchuk also spoke to The Hollywood Reporter about Hollywood's increasing diversity and the FX show's Peabody nomination.
+Though he said he feels that the work he's done has helped bring visibility to often invisible and marginalized groups, recognition in higher institutes such as the Peabody Awards pushes for even more representation.

-During the panel the writer and producer also noted that diverse storylines and entertaining narratives are not mutually exclusive.
+During the panel, the writer and producer also noted that diverse storylines and entertaining narratives are not mutually exclusive.
 He said that integrating diverse and authentic stories into TV and film can be like sneaking broccoli into meatballs.

 "If it's really entertaining, people don't notice that you’re showing them something they don't know," he said.